A 91-year-old driver and two women were hospitalized after a crash Wednesday afternoon in Pequot Lakes.

 The State Patrol said the crash happened just after 3 p.m.
 Sept.
 17 on Highway 371 at County Road 107.

-A Honda Fit driven by a 91-year-old man of Nisswa was northbound in the left turn lane for Patriot Avenue when it turned in front of a southbound GMC Terrain.
+A Honda Fit, driven by a 91-year-old man from Nisswa, was northbound in the left turn lane for Patriot Avenue when the driver turned in front of a southbound GMC Terrain.

 A 68-year-old woman of Pine River was transported to St. Joseph’s with non-life threatening injuries.
 89-year-old Beverly Louise Mink of Roseburg, Oregon, was not wearing a seat belt and suffered life-threatening injuries.
 She was taken to St. Mary’s Medical Center in Duluth.